Omid-M22/Power-Query-Custom-Function/README.md

 (income,tax_rate) => income*tax_rate
 ```

-using space in thename of parameters
+using space in the name of parameters
 ```powerquery-m
 (income,#"tax rate") => income*#"tax rate"
 ```